 The University Archives maintains a complete run of Wright State University Catalogs, which contain descriptions of all courses offered at Wright State from 1964 to present.
 Course catalogs between 1964 and 2012 are available online in CORE Scholar: Academic Course Catalogs.

 Collection of publications sent to faculty, staff, alumni and friends of the university from Wright State University.
 This collection includes The Wright Stater (1966-1990), AlumNews (1977-2008), Community (1996-2011), and Wright State University Magazine (2011-Present).
-These are available online in CORE Scholar: Alumni Publications.
+These are available online in CORE Scholar: Alumni Magazines.

 This collection consists of Wright State University Board of Trustees meeting minutes and indexes.
 The years 1967 to 1977 are currently available online at CORE Scholar: Board of Trustees Minutes.